hkirk/swtafp-slides/slides/11/actor-1.md

 #### Cont.

-6. Below the creation of the actor system, create an actor instance
+1. Below the creation of the actor system, create an actor instance
+1. `actorSystem.WhenTerminated.Wait ()` just wait for the actor system to terminate.

 ```fsharp
     let actor = spawn actorSystem "HelloActor"